bullinger-digital/bullinger-app/README.md

 # Bullinger Digital (built with TEI Publisher)

-This repository holds the source code for the TEI Publisher version of Bullinger Digital, currently hosted on [tei.bullinger-digital.ch](https://tei.bullinger-digital.ch).
+This repository holds the source code for the TEI Publisher version of Bullinger Digital, available on [www.bullinger-digital.ch](https://www.bullinger-digital.ch).